 The Olympic Games 2008 saw the first remote control Sabonis for the beach volleyball fields in Beijing Chaoyang Park.

-The cleanup after the Deepwater Horizon oil spill saw large applications of sand cleaners to the area.
+After the Deepwater Horizon oil spill, the cleanup saw large applications of sand cleaners to the area.
 Similarly, the Rena oil spill in New Zealand also saw beach cleaners deployed to remove the affected sand.

-Mavi Deniz’s professions are trained to respond and intervene to spills in sites with difficult access, such as high cliffs and on the seabed.
+Mavi Deniz’s professions are trained to respond and intervene to spills in sites with difficult access, such as high cliffs and seabed.

 Mavi Deniz has experience cleaning the rivers to seas and has a periodical contract with the local governments and municipalities to clean up the beach, lagoon, lakes, marinas, and port areas.
 Coast cleaning and remediation ( beaches, rocky shores, and docks ).

-Touristic areas also enjoy a similar service type that includes periodical cleanup and preparedness to face an eventual pollution incident.
+Touristic areas also enjoy a similar service type, including periodic cleanup and preparedness to face an eventual pollution incident.